larius11/rosemary/README.md

 # rosemary
-Experimenting with node.js and three.js to further develop our engineering skills.
+Experimenting with canvases on javascript to develop interactive applications for the web.